 How is CUI management changing?

-The importance of CUI management today is evident—especially in government-related industries.
+The importance of CUI management today is evident — especially in government-related industries.
 In May 2018, the senior official in charge of CUI at the time (Under Secretary of Defense for Intelligence) designated the Defense Counterintelligence Security Agency (DCSA) with DoD enterprise management of CUI.
 The moves’ objectives were to help foster department-wide prioritization of CUI, universal CUI assessment standards, a shared CUI data library, and CUI management training.

 Meeting these regulations requires a significant commitment from contractors, and many of the smaller players won’t have the resources needed to meet the new DoD requirements.

-One thing is for sure—all organizations will be more aware of CUI, where it is, and what measures are necessary to ensure safety and compliance.
+One thing is for sure — all organizations will be more aware of CUI, where it is, and what measures are necessary to ensure safety and compliance.

 What can your organization do to help manage CUI and stay compliant with CMMC?
-According to Matt Monroe, two words sum it up—data classification.
+According to Monroe, two words sum it up — data classification.
 He emphasizes the importance of knowing what CUI is in your systems and its location.
 Matt feels it’s never too soon to begin classifying your data with the benefits undoubtedly worth the effort.
-“Better off starting the process now, creating a classification structure and adhering to it, rather than waiting until you’re forced.
-As much of a drag as going through and doing data classification can be, the effort is definitely worth it when you can deliver the proof and avoid the headaches.”

 Data classification undoubtedly provides the cornerstone for any successful information security management system today.
 Secure and compliant organizations take time to understand their data profiles and base classifications on their specific criteria and privacy requirements.
 They set clear, definable goals for their classification policy, guided by solid internal ownership.
 Finally, they understand the importance of keeping policies simple, using automation when possible to streamline the classification process, and continually monitoring their policies to keep pace with changing environments.